thejarlid/VideoStabilizationPy/README.md

 # Video Stabilization

 This is an implementation of the methods presented in [this research paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37041.pdf) from Google which aims to stabilise video using linear programming and L1 optimization of the optimal camera path.

-I also wrote up a blog post on this paper and specifically my experience implementing this [here](https://thejarlid.github.io/Auto_Directed_Video_Stabilization/).
+Beginning originally as a computer vision class final project in 2018 I had the idea to take frame by frame homographies, plot the x and y jitter, and then take a gausian filter over some window of frames to produce a smooth path.
+This had flaws in stabilization as it got rid of high frequency jitter that spanned a small window of frames but didn't produce inherently smooth videos.
+I later discovered this paper which fits constant, linear, and parabolic paths to the overall motion.

-This implementation was done as a self study on the research paper to better understand the methods proposed.
-The actual tool is not very efficient and work best when run on a small set of frames ~150-300.
+This implementation was done as a self study on the research paper to better understand the methods proposed

 # Results